USS Skimmer (AMCU-41)

 USS Skimmer (AMCU-41/LCIL-1093) was an LCI(L)-351-class landing craft infantry built for the U.S. Navy for the task of landing troops in combat areas.

 The second ship to be named Skimmer by the Navy was laid down as LCI(L)-1093, a large, infantry landing craft, on 11 September 1944 by the Defoe Shipbuilding Company in Bay City, Michigan; launched on 23 September 1944; and commissioned on 28 September 1944.

 World War II service

-LCI(L)-1093 made her way through Lake Michigan and the Chicago Drainage Canal, down the Illinois River and the Mississippi river, and arrived at New Orleans, Louisiana, on 11 October 1944.
+LCI(L)-1093 made her way through Lake Michigan and the Chicago Drainage Canal, down the Illinois River and the Mississippi River, and arrived at New Orleans, Louisiana, on 11 October 1944.
 She drydocked at New Orleans, then commenced her shakedown cruise to Galveston, Texas.
 After completing shakedown and amphibious training, she departed Galveston on 25 November 1944.

 Transfer to the Pacific Theatre

 She transited the Panama Canal on 1 December, and arrived in San Diego, California, on the 18th.
 In mid-February 1945, following further exercises and training at San Diego, LCI(L)-1093 got underway for Pearl Harbor, Hawaii, en route to Guam in the Marianas.
 She entered Pearl Harbor on 11 March and departed soon thereafter, visiting Eniwetok Atoll along the way to the Marianas.
-She arrived at Guam on 8 April and stayed there until the 24 April.
+She arrived at Guam on 8 April and stayed there until 24 April.